 Ventilated mask: Highly recommended when working with paint and acetone.

 We recommend acetone for removing paint from a stencil's surface.
-It's a tricky and potentially harmful chemical, so we wanted to provide additional safety guidelines for working with acetone.
+It's a tricky and potentially harmful chemical, so here are some additional safety guidelines:

 Working with acetone